omerozk/swift-style-guide/README.markdown

 ## Code Organization

 Use extensions to organize your code into logical blocks of functionality.
 Each extension should be set off with a `// MARK: -` comment to keep things well-organized.

+### Class

+always write property on top (not in the middle of the code) always document important or complicate method (comments)

 ### Protocol Conformance